Canadian Model Laurence Bedard Shows Off Her Incredibly Hot Body And Tattoos In Red Lingerie

 Canadian stunner Laurence Bédard, popular on Instagram for her hot body and tattooed, punk rock-inspired look, recently dropped a very sexy picture on the photo-sharing website to completely wow her 2.1 million fans and followers.

-In the picture, the hottie could be seen rocking a barely-there red lingerie set that struggled to censor her enviable assets.
-To spice things up, the model accessorized with knee-high red sheer stockings and a delicate hoop earrings to ramp up the glamour.
+In the picture, the hottie could be seen rocking a barely-there red lingerie set, struggling to censor her enviable assets due to the revealing outfit.
+To spice things up, the model accessorized with knee-high red sheer stockings and delicate hoop earrings to ramp up the glamour.

 Laurence tied her blond tresses into a bun and opted for a full face of makeup, consisting of subtle shades.
-She posed while sitting on a black counter, slightly puckered her lips and looked away from the camera.
+She posed while sitting on a black counter, slightly puckered her lips, and looked away from the camera.

 As the picture itself was worth a thousand words, the model decided not to write a caption.
-Within eight hours of posting, the snap has racked up more than 97,000 likes and over 1,300 comments where her admirers not only praised the model for her beauty and hot figure but also appreciated her for her amazing sense of style.
+Within eight hours of posting, the snap has racked up more than 97,000 likes and over 1,300 comments, where her admirers not only praised the model for her beauty and hot figure but also appreciated her amazing sense of style.

 Apart from her fans and followers, the snap was also liked by some of Laurence’s fellow models and Instagram influencers.
-These included Brittanya Razavi, Ana Lorde and Nina Serebrova, among others.
+These included Brittanya Razavi, Ana Lorde, and Nina Serebrova, among others.

 “Absolutely gorgeous and perfect.
 So sexy.
 Especially sexy in red!” one of her fans wrote.